tropicoo/yt-dlp-bot/README.md

 ## 😂 Features

 * Download audio and videos from any [yt-dlp](https://github.com/yt-dlp/yt-dlp) supported website to your storage
-* Upload downloaded audio and videos to the Telegram chat
+* Upload downloaded audio and videos back to the Telegram chat
+* Interact with the bot from private or group chat (any user within the chat with the bot can send the links)
 * Trigger video download by sending link to an API
 * Track download tasks via API